K Kite Agent Passport Kitepass CLI

 Used for wallet import, Agent Passport provisioning, and Passport Policy changes.
 Stored locally as an encrypted envelope plus a local decrypt secret.

-Local encrypted agent profile
+Local encrypted passport key

 One-time Passport Token